 In accordance with federal statutory requirements, the Governor of Virginia appoints individuals to the SRC.
 The SRC must include among its members:

 Representatives of disability groups that include a cross-section of individuals with physical, cognitive, sensory, and mental disabilities; representatives of individuals with disabilities who have difficulty representing themselves or are unable due to their disabilities to represent themselves; and current or former applicants for, or recipients of, vocational rehabilitation services.

-One representative each from the federal Client Assistance Program at the Virginia Office for Protection and Advocacy; the Statewide Independent Living Council; the Virginia Workforce Council; the Department of Education; the parent training and information center; the Employment Services Organizations; and a qualified counselor from the state's vocational rehabilitation department.
+One representative each from the federal Client Assistance Program at the disAbility Law Center of Virginia; the Statewide Independent Living Council; the Virginia Board of Workforce Development; the Department of Education; the parent training and information center; the Employment Services Organizations; and a qualified counselor from the state's vocational rehabilitation department.

 Four representatives of business, industry, and labor.

 A majority of the members of the SRC must be people with disabilities.